jrwaggs/graph_conv_network/README.md

 # graph_conv_network
-Exploring Graph Convolutional Networks for artist based network graphs and music recommendation.
+Exploring Graph Convolutional Networks for artist-based network graphs and music recommendation.

 ## What's in the repo: